Strong Orbit Equivalence in Cantor dynamics and simple locally finite groups: Abstract

 \section{Abstract}

-In this article, we give a dynamical and elementary proof of a result of Giordano, Putnam and Skau which establishes a necessary and sufficient condition for two minimal homeomorphisms of a Cantor space to be strong orbit equivalent.
-Our argument is based on a detailed study of some countable locally finite groups attached to minimal homeomorphisms.
-This approach also enables us to prove that the Borel complexity of the isomorphism relation on simple locally finite groups is a universal relation arising from a Borel $S_\infty$-action.
+We study certain countable locally finite groups attached to minimal homeomorphisms, and prove that the isomorphism relation on simple, countable, locally finite groups is a universal relation arising from a Borel $S_\infty$-action.
+This work also provides a dynamical approach to a result of Giordano, Putnam and Skau characterizing strong orbit equivalence.